Abhijeet-Pal/DDP/README.md

 We also try to classify the images using Vision Transformers, however as the dataset does not have many images, accuracy is low.

 # Best Model
 Best model is DenseNet121 with CBAM, Cutmix and WCE loss.
-File : DenseNet121_CBAM_CutMix_WCE
+File : DenseNet121_CBAM_CutMix_WCE, Model Name : densenet_cutmix_cbam.pth

+Large models are not uploaded, such as ViT and Diffusion models